Vivid Sydney 2026 with Kids: Best Lights, Family Areas & Tips

 If you’re planning to do Vivid, start by deciding which art installations you want to see.
 If you have the time, do one area e.g. Circular Quay one night and another like Central or Darling Harbour at a different time.
 This enables you to concentrate on one area and not have to battle crowds to move to a different location.

 Plus, it’s not as overwhelming as when you’re trying to fit it all in on one night.
-Remember the Vivid Festival goes for 23 days from Friday 23 May to Saturday 14 June 2025.
+Remember the Vivid Festival goes for 23 days.
 So you can do small bites of Vivid.

 How to keep kids safe at Vivid Sydney?